intel/intel-extension-for-transformers/workflows/chatbot/inference/README.md

 We provide the [generate.py](./generate.py) script for performing inference on Intel® CPUs.
 We have enabled IPEX BF16 to speed up the inference.
 Please use the following commands for inference.

 For [MPT](https://huggingface.co/mosaicml/mpt-7b-chat), it uses the gpt-neox-20b tokenizer, so you need to explicitly define it in the command line.
-This model also requires passing trust_remote_code=True to the from_pretrained method.
-This is because we use a custom MPT model architecture that is not yet part of the Hugging Face transformers package.

 If you don't have a fine-tuned model, please remove the 'peft_model_path' parameter.